...

 The 30-Second Review

-For this reason, the so-called “30-Second Review” was introduced.
-Shortly before takeoff or landing, flight attendants are supposed to take about half a minute to mentally review the following topics:
+For the cabin crew, the so-called “30-Second Review” was introduced for the cabin crew.
+Shortly before takeoff or landing, flight attendants are expected to take about half a minute to mentally review the following topics:

 • Where is my emergency exit?